 - 2.1.
-TSA and its affiliated organisations and clubs must ensure all reasonable steps are taken during recruitment to prevent unsuitable individuals from working with children, young people, persons with a physical disability and other vulnerable adults. - 2.2.
-All individuals involved in Triathlon activities who will have significant access to children, young people, persons with a physical disability and other vulnerable adults must be vetted to establish whether they have any criminal convictions or other past behavior that suggests they are unsuitable to work with children, young people, persons with a physical disability and other vulnerable adults or may present a risk to them.
+TSA must ensure all reasonable steps are taken during recruitment to prevent unsuitable individuals from working with children, young people, persons with a physical disability and other vulnerable adults. - 2.2.
+All individuals involved in Triathlon activities who will have significant access to children, young people, persons with a physical disability and other vulnerable adults must be vetted to establish whether they have any criminal convictions or other past behaviour that suggests they are unsuitable to work with children, young people, persons with a physical disability and other vulnerable adults or may present a risk to them.
 This applies equally to paid staff and volunteers. - 2.3.
 All applications for roles in the sport that involve "regular contact" with children, young people, persons with a physical disability and other vulnerable adults should be carefully considered and scrutinised, regardless of whether the application is for voluntary or paid work with the level of checking completed appropriate to the role being applied for. - 2.4.
 All existing and new volunteers and employees working in roles that involves "regular contact" with children, young people, persons with a mental and/or physical disability and other vulnerable adults; or where they hold a position of trust; or existing staff or volunteers who change their role to work with these vulnerable groups, are required to complete a vetting process. - 2.5.
-TSA Safe Recruitment policy and procedures apply to anyone, whether recruited to a voluntary or paid role who is going to have significant access to children, young people, persons with a physical disability or other vulnerable adults or have access to their personal data. - 2.6.
-Although the vast majority of staff and volunteers that work in triathlon are committed, dedicated people who are motivated to work within the sport for commendable reasons, it is vital that all reasonable steps are taken to ensure that any unsuitable people or people who may cause harm to children, young people, persons with a physical disability and other vulnerable adults are prevented from working with them. - 2.7.
+Although the vast majority of staff and volunteers that work in triathlon are committed, dedicated people who are motivated to work within the sport for commendable reasons, it is vital that all reasonable steps are taken to ensure that any unsuitable people or people who may cause harm to children, young people, persons with a physical disability and other vulnerable adults are prevented from working with them.

+2.6.
 TSA Safe Recruitment policy and procedures aim to safeguard all participants in Triathlon from harassment, abuse or exposure to poor practice.
 TSA recognises that the majority of participants in triathlon are children and that the sport also offers programs and activities for children and adults with a physical disability.
-TSA and its affiliated organisations and clubs have a statutory duty to vet staff and volunteers who have regular contact with children and/or persons with a physical disability.
+TSA have a statutory duty to vet staff and volunteers who have regular contact with children and/or persons with a physical disability.